Auto Clicker

 14 languages are selectable on both the website and the Android app settings.
 The website and Android app start in English on first open, and users can switch to their preferred language at any time.

-70 official OCR language codes are mapped on-device across 7 OCR families: Latin, Chinese, Japanese, Korean, Devanagari, Arabic, and Cyrillic.
+70 official OCR language codes map to 7 OCR recognizer families: Latin, Chinese, Japanese, Korean, Devanagari, Arabic, and Cyrillic.
+Latin, Chinese, Japanese, Korean, and Devanagari use ML Kit recognizer packages; Arabic and Cyrillic use bundled Tesseract data for offline fallback.
 For scripts outside the official OCR coverage or rapidly changing glyph shapes, prefer template or image flows.

-Macros can start manually from the dashboard, shortcuts, quick settings tile, and widget surfaces; they can also run from daily time, repeating interval, app launch, and allowlisted notification triggers.
+Macros can start manually from the dashboard, shortcuts, quick settings tile, and widget surfaces; the automatic trigger modes cover daily time (classic clock or an advanced cron expression), repeating interval, app launch and close, allowlisted notification posted and cleared, battery level, system broadcast, remote trigger (FCM/webhook), charger connected and disconnected, screen on and off, and volume key.
+Every trigger can be narrowed with an AND/OR/NOT constraint tree plus screen, charging, Wi-Fi, headset, device-unlock, orientation, battery, and time-of-day window conditions.
 On the script side, the Event object exposes source, kind, mode, macroId, packageName, appName, title, body, and at fields.

 What data we collect, how we process it, and how long we retain it is documented in full.